tqhuy2018/Casper-Kotlin-sdk/README.md

 The detail process of this step can be done with the manual in this address https://www.geeksforgeeks.org/setting-environment-java/

 Here is a brief instruction: (For Windows)
-1) Download the JDK at this address: https://www.oracle.com/java/technologies/downloads/, depends on which operating system you are using, choose the corresponding download (Windows, Mac, Linux)
+1) Download the JDK at this address: https://www.oracle.com/java/technologies/downloads/, depends on which operating system you are using, choose the corresponding download (Windows, Mac, Linux).
+Currently the latest JDK is JDK 18 and it is suggested to install this version.
 2) Run the already downloaded JDK .exe file (for example "jdk-18_windows-x64_bin.exe" to setup the JDK.
 3) Open the "Environment Variables" setting